Roger Dorsinville

 Roger Dorsinville (March 11, 1911 - January 12, 1992) was a Haitian poet, journalist, novelist, politician, and diplomat.

-Born in Port-au-Prince, Dorsinville attended military school before serving as the Minister of Public Health and ambassador to Venezuela.
+Born in Port-au-Prince, Dorsinville attended military school before serving as the Minister of Public Health and ambassador to Brazil, Costa Rica, Venezuela and Senegal.

 Some of his most notable works are Barrières (1946), Pour Célébrer la Terre (1954), Le Grand Devoir (1962), and Toussaint Louverture (1965).